airladon/ThisIGet/src/content/Math/Trigonometry_1/Sine/explanation/brief/content.md

 $$\bbox[10px,border:1px solid gray]{\sin \left( \theta \right) = \frac{opposite}{hypotenuse}}$$

-So the sine function is defined from all the possible right angle triangles with hypotenuse 1.

-It can be extended to any size right angle triangle by using similar triangles and thus ultimately is the ratio between the opposite side and hypotenuse.
+This relationship applies to all right angle triangles as we have shown the sine function that comes from all possible right angle triangles with hypotenuse 1, and can be extended to any hypotenuse length by using similar triangles.

 ### Sine function value
 Calculating the actual value of the sine function can be difficult.